Package 'geobounds'

 overwrite

 Logical.
-If TRUE, force a fresh download of the source .zip file.
+If TRUE, force a fresh download of the source .zip archive.

 cache_dir

 A path to a cache directory.
 If not set (the default NULL), the data will be stored in the default cache directory (see gb_set_cache_dir()).
-If no cache directory has been set, files will be stored in the temporary directory.
-See base::tempdir() and caching strategies in gb_set_cache_dir().
+If no cache directory has been set, files are stored in a temporary cache directory.
+See base::tempdir() and the cache strategies in gb_set_cache_dir().

 Details

-Individual country files in the geoBoundaries database are governed by the license or licenses identified within the metadata for each respective boundary.
+Each individual country file is governed by the license identified in its boundary metadata.
 See gb_get_metadata().
-Users of individual boundary files from geoBoundaries should also cite the sources provided in the metadata for each file.
+Users should also cite the sources listed in the boundary metadata for each file.

 Value